Tecktron/docker-python-bjoern/README.md

 -e flag to the docker call.

 ### Prestart Script
-If you need to run any startup commands before Waitress runs (an example might be running migrations) you can override the `prestart.sh` script.
+If you need to run any startup commands before Bjoern runs (an example might be running migrations) you can override the `prestart.sh` script.
 This script should live within the `/app` directory in the container.
-The image will automatically detect and run it before starting Waitress.
+The image will automatically detect and run it before starting Bjoern.

 ### Variables

 #### `MODULE_NAME`

-The Python "module" (file) to be imported by Waitress, this module would contain the actual application in a variable.
+The Python "module" (file) to be imported by Bjoern, this module would contain the actual application in a variable.

 By default: